borkh/mcbm-ring-reco/README.md

    ```
    python data/create_data.py --target_dir=<TARGET_DIR> --n_files=<N_FILES>
    ```
+   Alternatively, the file can be run in an IPython shell and the arguments can be changed manually.
 This needs to be run three times, once for each of the `data/train`, `data/test` and `data/val` directories.
 The `--target_dir` argument specifies the directory in which the data will be saved.
 The `--n_files` argument specifies the number of files that will be created.

-   Optionally, the `--append` flag can be used to append the data to existing files or to remove existing files before creating new ones.
+   Optionally, the `--append` flag can be set to append the data to existing files or to remove existing files before creating new ones.
 The default is to remove existing files.
 By default, the data is also visualized after creation.
-This can be disabled by setting the `--visualize` flag to `False`.
-For example, to append 1000 files to the `data/train` directory without visualization, run:
-    Alternatively, the file can be run in an IPython shell and the arguments can be changed manually.
-Make sure to also populate the `data/test` and `data/val` directories with data before continuing.

-4. Now, the model can be trained by running
+4. Now, the model can be trained by running:
    ```
    python train.py
    ```